Teacher in charge of Subject

 Cambridge Technicals Level 3: Diploma in Performing Arts

 Exam Board and Specification No.

 What do I need to have studied/have knowledge of?

-GCSEs in either Music, Dance or Drama with a grade C or above is required.
-5 other GCSEs grade C or above is also mandatory.
+GCSEs in either Music, Dance or Drama with a grade 5 or above is preferred.

 If following the music strand then the student must be partaking in lessons on an instrument or voice regularly either in or out of school.